Geography

 Staff Profiles

-With six specialist geography teachers, there are few schools that can offer such a wealth of experience in geography and geography teaching.
+With five specialist geography teachers, there are few schools that can offer such a wealth of experience in geography and geography teaching.

 Andrew Talks is the Head of Department.
 He thinks the world of geography and enjoys the opportunity to share his passion inside and outside the classroom.
 Having lived in Kenya and India, and travelled to many remote and interesting places he brings knowledge of ‘real geography’ to his lessons.
 He graduated from Durham University with a BSc (Hons) and completed a PGCE at Cambridge University.
 He enjoys photography, open boating (canoeing), anything outdoors, allotment gardening and travel both near and far.